andyhasit/envrac/README.md

 Note that environment variables are:

 - Always stored as strings.
-- Loaded into `os.environ` when the Python process starts.

 - Only set in the current process and child processes.

 So variables you set this way will not affect your shell session or system.